zeeglyismail/StarboiWebAppVisa/replit.md

 ## Overview

-A Flask-based web application for managing visa records and applications.
+A Flask-based web application for managing visa records and applications with authentication system.
 The system provides a comprehensive dashboard for tracking visa applications, managing payment status, and monitoring processing timelines.
-Built with Python Flask, SQLAlchemy ORM, and Bootstrap frontend, it offers a complete CRUD interface for visa record management.
+Built with Python Flask, SQLAlchemy ORM, and Bootstrap frontend, it offers role-based access control where authenticated users can perform full CRUD operations while anonymous users can only view and filter records.

 ## System Architecture